space-ros/docs/source/How-To-Guides/Use-The-Dashboard.rst

 In order to use the Space ROS Dashboard, you will have to install `Visual Studio Code <https://code.visualstudio.com/>`_ and the `Space ROS Dashboard extension <https://marketplace.visualstudio.com/items?itemName=openrobotics.spaceros-dashboard>`_.

-You will also need to have SARIF data to view.
+You will also need to have SARIF data to view, which you can obtain through running `colcon build` and then `colcon test`.
+Note, that you will have to enable exporting of the compile commands, which you can do by running `colcon build` with `--cmake-args -DCMAKE_EXPORT_COMPILE_COMMANDS` or by adding `set(COLCON_EXPORT_COMPILE_COMMANDS ON)` in the package's `CMakeLists.txt` file.

 Optionally, you can use `Microsoft's Dev Containers Extension <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers>`_ to use the Space ROS Dashboard with Visual Studio Code inside of a Docker container.

 Dispositioning issues
 =====================

-Once you have the Space ROS Dashboard extension installed, you can open a SARIF file in Visual Studio Code and the Dashboard will automatically open.
+Once you have the Space ROS Dashboard extension installed, you can open a SARIF file (found in `spaceros_ws/build/<package>/test_results`) in Visual Studio Code and the Dashboard will automatically open.

 .. image:: /images/dashboard-open-sarif.png